davidcai/blog/content/posts/a-new-dawn.md

 draft: true
 ---

 It is the end of an era.
 After almost 8-year service at Financial Engines, I decided to advance my career in a different place.
 The decision is definitely not easy.
-Leaving FE is like carving out a big chunk of my life.
+Leaving FE is like carving away a big chunk of my life.
 So many familiar faces, so many beautiful memories.
 However, as of today, I still believe that when facing a great opportunity, I'd rather give it my best try than having the regrets of inaction.
 <!--more-->

 Looking back, I'm proud to be a part of this great journey.
 During these 8 years, we went though two waves of technology evolutions at FE.

-The first one is when I joined FE in 2008, we renovated the legacy Servlet UI to Struts 2, FreeMarker, Flash, Yahoo!
-UI, and JWPlayer.
-This was when we created those three drawers and complicate sliders in the Dashboard page.
-And everything started from there.
+Each time we pushed forward closer to adopting a modern front-end technology stack.
+The past two years are the most exciting time for app developers at FE.
+Single Page Application (SPA) had its debut.
+Macbook was introduced to wider audience.
+SPA CICD pipeline was born at that time.
+Git, Gulp, Bower, Node JS, Optimizely, SauceLabs, App Dynamics, Analytics, Loggly, Jasmine, Protractor, and C3/D3 all happened within that short period.
+Things just got exploded ... in a good way :)

 ![UI revolution](/img/ui-revolution.png)

-The second wave is two and half years ago to present.
-It all began with this 'Angularity' experiment -- a small proof of concept to bridge legacy Struts UI with modern Angular JS and Bootstrap.
-Today we called it the hybrid mode, a stepping stone to pure HTML, CSS, and JavaScript front end.
-Later, a Hackathon project pushed things even further.
-Single Page Application (SPA) had its debut at FE.
-Then, one year ago, a group of developers led by Alex Y created the foundation of SPA development workflow.
-The first ever SPA CICD pipeline was born at that time.
-GIT was introduced to wide audience.
-Macbook, Gulp, Bower, Node JS, Optimizely, SauceLabs, App Dynamics, Analytics, Loggly, Jasmine, Protractor, and C3/D3 all happened within that short period.
-Things just got exploded ... in a good way :)

-Now, I'm confident to make an assertion here, that our front end technologies of today can compete head to head with any unicorn company's.
-We are at the head.
+Now, I'm confident to make an assertion that our front-end technologies of today can compete head to head with any unicorn company's.
+All thanks to the great people here who made this happen.
+I'm honored to ride the journey together with you.

 ![Front end tech stack](/img/ui-tech-stack.png)

+On my last day at FE, I have this feeling of incompleteness.
+We achieved something great, and we can do more.
+However, I won't be part of this saga.
+The adventure in my new company will certainly be interesting.

 <br />